kartverket/pharos/README.md

 A GitHub action for running different Security Scans, that should be run before deploying to SKIP.

 Currently the action contains two scans, TFSec and Trivy.
 To use Trivy, an image must be provided as an input.
-Scans will not run on draft pull requests.

 ### Inputs